diegolorenzo12/Compiler/README.md

 ```

 > [!NOTE]
-> If error in Flex is not found when running cmake, try setting the LEX enviroment variable by running the generated .bat, .sh or manually setting it from the path conan created.
+> If you see the error "FLEX_EXECUTABLE not found." when running cmake, try setting the LEX enviroment variable by running the generated .bat, .sh or manually setting it from the path conan created.

 ### Build and Run the Project